RedTopper/Text-Generation-Webui-Podman/README.md

 ## License

-The license in this repository only applies to the files here, not the original work at [oobabooga/text-generation-webui]([GitHub - oobabooga/text-generation-webui: A gradio web UI for running Large Language Models like GPT-J 6B, OPT, GALACTICA, LLaMA, and Pygmalion.](https://github.com/oobabooga/text-generation-webui) ).
+The license in this repository only applies to the files here, not the original work at [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui).
 With that said:

 ```
     Copyright © 2023 AJ Walter <git@awalter.net>